honeybadger21/forecasting-with-prophet/README.md

 Here, I am working with the hourly power consumption data from PJM.
 PJM Interconnection LLC (PJM) is a regional transmission organization (RTO) in the United States.
 It is part of the Eastern Interconnection grid operating an electric transmission system serving all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and the District of Columbia.
 The hourly power consumption data comes from PJM's website and are in megawatts (MW).

 Reference: https://otexts.com/fpp3/prophet.html

+Quick thought: Although Prophet doesn't neccessarily perform better than our traditional models, it could be seen a baseline to compare other model performance.
+Since it is an automated model, one doesn't have to go through a ton of effort to generate forecasts with it which makes is an easy choice to use for generating a baseline metric.